-We estimate that the net proceeds from the sale of shares of our common stock in this offering will be \$18.8 million, based on the public offering price of \$7.50 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters' option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds would be \$21.6 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of our common stock in this offering will be \$ million, based on an assumed public offering price of \$ per share (which was the last reported sale price of our common stock as reported on The NASDAQ Capital Market on , 2015) and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds would be million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.